sudara/melatonin_inspector/README.md

 All assets are PNG exported at 2x.

 Please see the CMakelists.txt file for details on how to add icons in a Projucer friendly way.
-It's cumbersome!
+There's a script for it!